Justin-Lyy/lol-tracker/README.md

 ### Patch Support

-The latest patch supported by LOL Tracker is patch 11.2, the oldest patch supported is patch 3.12
+The latest patch supported by LOL Tracker is patch 11.2